ccario83/instractor/README.md

 ### Example 2: Specifying expected insert lengths

 If reads are entirely within the insert sequence (that is, there is no vector sequence to trim) and your reads overlap, you can specify the expected consensus sequence length (typically [2 x read length] - overlap) with `-e`.
-You can also specify the minimum read overlap with `-O`.
-In cases where the overlapped region is short relative to the read lengths, poor alignment scores may result.
-Instead of relaxing the alignment score threshold, you can disable strict alignment with `-d`, which doesn't penalize short alignments as much.
-This is advisable only if you have high quality overlapping regions that are significantly shorter than the read lengths and you've also specified the expected insert and/or overlap size:
+You can also specify the minimum read overlap with `-O`:

 ```
 Total insert size of 108 and overlap of 44 (we'll set the threshold to 40)